We've recently updated the navigation

-JavaScript Collectors
+JavaScript collectors

-Test Analytics ships with a Jest test collector, and more are coming soon.
 You can also upload test results by importing JSON or JUnit XML.

 In your CI environment, set the